God’s desire is for you to have a blessed life.

 And remember, He can open doors that no one else can open.
 He can give you favor, cause you to be safe, and prosper you—even in the world’s present economic situation.
 Trust Him.
 Look to Him for direction.
 Expect to see good things happen.
 And continue to demonstrate your faith by giving consistently and generously for His work.

 In his eye-opening message, “Two Kinds of Treasure,” Bayless Conley expounds on several biblical facts about material and spiritual treasure you cannot risk to ignore.
-Watch now, and learn how to steward wisely what God has entrusted to you, so you can truly appreciate and enjoy all of His blessings!
+Learn how to steward wisely what God has entrusted to you, so you can truly appreciate and enjoy all of His blessing.
+Available on CD, DVD, and MP3.